SymaticSolutions/PicsAscii/readme.txt

     4. Manage plugin settings using the 'PicsAscii' menu option.

 == Frequently Asked Questions ==
-= Why resulting image not showing in proper dimention? = This must be the CSS issue you theme may have applied to pre html tag.
-Please remove any CSS with that tag for PicsAscii.
+= Why resulting image not showing in proper dimension? = To render ASCII image output, "&lt;pre&gt;" tag is used.
+There might be some CSS being applied to this tag either from your theme or plugin CSS.
+Please remove such CSS for ASCII images to render correctly.